 There are various ways to reinstate a suspended driver’s license and make it valid again before the end of the suspension period.
 In order to be able to tell you what can be done (or not done) there are a few things we will need to evaluate your situation.

 First, stop driving while license suspended.
 I know it is hard to survive without being able to drive but the problem with continued driving is that your current situation will be much worse if caught driving without a valid license.
 A new charge can throw everything we have done or will do out the window and put us both back to square one.
 This only exacerbates your problems.

 Documents That Are Needed To See If We Can Help

 In order to determine if I can help you I will need the following documents:

-- (1) The suspension letter you received (if you still have it);
+- (1) The suspension letter you received (if you still have it or ever received it);

 - (2) Copy of an official and complete driving record.